Tackey & Tsubasa: Post-debut

 To date, Tackey & Tsubasa have released 10 singles, 3 albums and 3 DVDs: a significantly smaller number compared to their counterparts in the company.
 They have been quite successful; their most recent CD releases have reach the top position on the Japanese music charts.
 The two also share a very close friendship, being best friends; this aspect of their relationship is obvious through their interactions and interviews and is a very important part of the dynamic between them.
 Each has incredible strengths and skills, and as a result they complement each other very well.

+The Japanese theme song to Son of the Mask is "Mask" by them.
 Their songs "Crazy Rainbow" and "Mirai Koukai" were one of the opening and ending theme songs respectively for popular Japanese anime One Piece.
 They were also featured in the opening animation of One Piece episode 303, added into the opening segment to their song that was used since episode 284.
 Also, their song "One Day, One Dream" was on the soundtrack of the Japanese anime Inuyasha.